 Covid 19 update: Please note that due to the current Covid 19 situation all appointments are telephone consultations.
 If you require a face to face appointment this will be a gp's decision.
 Further information will be provided in the telephone consultation on the location of the appointment which will take place at our amber/purple site with instructions.
 To book appointments please do either contact the surgery or book online.
 Please be mindful that our telephone lines may be busier than usual and that our online service is available 24/7.

 To make an appointment please contact the surgery that you are registered with - and do ONE of the following:

 - Telephone: Linkway: 0121 553 4000 Dartmouth: 0121 553 1144.

 - Call in to our reception and we will be happy to help you

-- Book on line with our secure internet booking site which is available 24 hrs a day - registration details available from reception.
+- Book on line with our secure internet booking site which is available 24 hrs a day.
+Please see below for further information.